fklein21/udacity-de-project1-postgres/README.md

 - `docker-compose.yaml` : Docker compose file to run a database server locally.
 - `etl.ipynb`: Jupyter notebook to develop the pipeline before putting the logic in the Python script.
 - `etl.py` and `etl.v1.py` : Both files do the same - inserting the information into the database as described in the preceding section.
-  - `etl.py` inserts the information more efficiently by inserting the entries in a batch mode (takes 1,67s), whereas
+  - `etl.py` inserts the information more efficiently by copying the data to a temporary csv file and reading it into database from this file (takes 1,54s), whereas
   - `etl.v1.py` inserts the entries one by one which is much slower (takes 6,55s).
 - `README.md` : This readme file
 - `requirements_dev.txt` : Required packages to develop the pipeline.